stevekelly27/M_Beauty/README.md

 - Services, where the user chooses a service to make a booking.

 - Account, is a dropdown menu witch changes based on if you are logged in or not.
 If the user is not logged in there are two options in the dropdown, witch are 'login' or 'register'.
-If the user is logged in there is three options in the dropdown menu; 'Product management', 'My profile' and 'logout'.
+If the user is logged in there is three options in the dropdown menu; 'Product management', 'My profile' and 'logout'

+.
+When logged in as admin the Product management takes you to the product management page, witch is an add product page